fortigate3600/MNTD/README.md

 ```

 ### fyi
-inside the bin folder there are some of my already trained models, where the 2 files with the "1024" in the name are related to my attetmpt to augment the current results obtained, by including adaptive models in the training set of the meta classifier.
+Inside the bin folder there are some of my pre-trained models.
+The two files containing “1024” in their names are related to my attempt to improve the current results by including adaptive models in the training set of the meta-classifier..